The OpenQuake Platform has been launched on January, 21st 2015. It allows users to visualize, explore and share GEM's datasets, tools and models.

 Calculate, Share, Explore

-CALCULATE: The OpenQuake platform allows users to integrate open-source applications with homogenized data and models.
+CALCULATE: The OpenQuake platform allows users to combine and use open-source applications with homogenized data and models.
 With the OpenQuake Engine - GEM’s state-of-the-art software for seismic hazard and risk assessment - users can calculate seismic hazard and risk transparently and according to the latest science, from the global to the local scale.
 From ground motion fields to hazard spectra to maps of estimated human loss and mean economic loss; users will be able to produce a great variety of custom outputs by combining own models, data and (local) knowledge with the different GEM products.

 EXPLORE: The platform leverages upon open-source geospatial technologies to allow users to work in an intuitive, map-based environment.
 Users can explore earthquake hazard and risk by interacting with dynamic maps, indicators and graphs.
 They can also develop their own maps by combining datasets, and they can upload new data for continuous improvement of datasets for (local) risk assessments.